 This fungus is relatively dangerous, and so are some of the chemical cleaning agents used for removal.
 Therefore, use old clothes when doing mould removal while long sleeves and long pants are advisable too.

-The other factors you should consider are always wearing gloves, a dust mask, protective eyewear to avoid mould spores or cleaning sprays, proper ventilation during the removal process, etc. We will discuss other relevant topics in upcoming blogs.
+It would be best to consider the other factors: always wearing gloves, a dust mask, protective eyewear to avoid mould spores or cleaning sprays, proper ventilation during the removal process, etc. We will discuss other relevant topics in upcoming blogs.
 So keep in touch!